Travel.State.Gov > International Travel > Country Information > Nicaragua International Travel Information

 See the Department of State’s Fact Sheet on Nicaragua for information on U.S. - Nicaraguan relations.

 Nicaraguan authorities have denied entry to or expelled foreigners, including NGO workers, academics, and journalists, for unclear reasons.
+Travelers have also been arrested at the airport while attempting to leave the country.

 Advanced Coordination Required for Volunteer Groups: You should email both the Embassy of Nicaragua in the United States (email@example.com) and the Nicaraguan Ministry of Foreign Affairs (firstname.lastname@example.org) to inform them of your trip if you are leading one of the following types of trips, even if your group has worked in Nicaragua previously or has a local office: